What Even Is an 'AI Engineer'? — 425 JDs and One Reader's Comment Later

 The 64/36 split

-Pull out the agentic AI signal and the dataset cleanly bisects.
+Pull out the agentic AI signal and the role visibly splits in two.

 The 64% block — what the title usually means:

-The 36% block — where the title earns weight: 155 of the 425 JDs explicitly require agentic AI work — autonomous agents, multi-agent orchestration, tool-using agents, agent-based architectures.
-This is a different role.
-It's systems work.
+The 36% block — where the title earns extra weight: 155 of the 425 JDs explicitly require agentic AI work — autonomous agents, multi-agent orchestration, tool-using agents, agent-based architectures.
+This is systems work on top of the LLM-integration baseline.
 It involves designing how agents communicate, how they fail safely, how state flows across tool calls, how multi-step reasoning gets evaluated.
 There's no SDK that abstracts it away yet.

 Both populations sit under the same job title.
 Both compete for the same career advice articles, the same bootcamps, the same LinkedIn feed.